Definition of Prose

 Some Common Types of Prose

-1. Nonfictional Prose: A literary work that is mainly based on fact although it may contain fictional elements in certain cases.
-Examples are biographies and essays.
+- Nonfictional Prose: A literary work that is mainly based on fact, though it may contain fictional elements in certain cases.
+Examples include biographies and essays.

-3. Heroic Prose: A literary work that may be written down or recited and employs many of the formulaic expressions found in oral tradition.
+- Heroic Prose: A literary work that may be written down or recited, and which employs many of the formulaic expressions found in oral tradition.
 Examples are legends and tales.

 Prose in Novels

-These examples of prose have been taken from novels where writers have employed their imaginations.
+These examples of prose have been taken from novels, where the writers have employed their imaginations.
 They are examples of fictional prose.

 Prose in Speeches